cyberbotics/webots/docs/discord/technical-questions-2020.md

 Thanks Olivier Michel!, I will refer to that example

 Also I want to convert the delta robot's .urdf file to a .proto file.
 We know that of the urdf joint types continuous is not supported by proto.
 Is there a way?

-##### GPCExplorer 12/22/2020 20:11:11
-I don't think is a driver issue for Ubuntu as I can access such partition through other programs, as well as save and edit files directly from such partition in NTFS.
-I have had scenarios in the past in which if I hibernated the PC while on Windows (or there was a windows update running), such partition is read-only, but it's not the case.

-I thought about that, but I prefer to remain independent of cloud syncing as partition sharing has always worked (except for Webots).
-I thought it could be a permission issue, but that's a little bit over my Linux expertise

 ##### owongcho 12/22/2020 20:13:13
 hello everyone, could you please provide suggestions on how to model a vacuum gripper in Webots?